Iron Mountain Is The Next Big Data Center REIT

 So the question is, what multiple should be applied to this?

 Of the 181 REITs, 177 clearly report enterprise value and EBITDA in their filings.
-Among these 177, the median EV/EBITDA is 13.8X and the mean is 15.7X (data aggregated from SNL Financial)
+Among these 177, the median EV/EBITDA is 13.8X and the mean is 15.7X (data aggregated from SNL Financial).

 Contributing factors to a higher multiple are